ZhijianLi2003/ZLC_MSPM0_Peripheral_Library/README.md

 | ---------------------------------- | -------------- |
 | GPIO                               | PB13           |

-​&emsp;&emsp;Please make sure your development environment is configured before compiling.
+&emsp;&emsp;Please make sure your development environment is configured before compiling.
 For  details about the configuration, you can refer to **KEIL_MSPM0_Environment_Config.pdf** in folder Development_Document.
 And Our software design can be found in the **Design_Report(2024_Question_H).pdf**.

 ### Ⅲ. Acknowledgements

-​&emsp;&emsp;We are very grateful to [TI](https://www.ti.com.cn/) and [DarWin](https://darwinlearns.com/) for the invitation.
+&emsp;&emsp;We are very grateful to [TI](https://www.ti.com.cn/) and [DarWin](https://darwinlearns.com/) for the invitation.
 And we also thank the Smart-Car-Lab of Shandong University (Weihai) for providing us with the competition platform. **You don't have to be great to start,but you have to start to be great.**

 ​